MicrosoulV3/Blackjack-3.x/README.md

 ### Betting and Player Stats

-Quick bets, custom MB / GB wagers, configurable limits, persistent sound controls, and player statistics.
+Pick a quick bet or enter your own wager in MB or GB.
+Your balance, betting limits, and player stats are all shown on the same screen.

 ![Blackjack betting screen](screenshots/blackjack-betting.webp)

 ### Active Hand

-A normal hand in progress with **Hit**, **Stand**, and **Double Down** available.
+Once the cards are dealt, just play the hand. **Hit**, **Stand**, and **Double Down** are available when the hand allows them.

 ![Blackjack active hand](screenshots/blackjack-hand.webp)

 ### Split

-When the opening cards are a valid pair, **Split** becomes available.
+Get dealt a pair and the **Split** button shows up.

 ![Blackjack split available](screenshots/blackjack-split-available.webp)

 ### Split in Progress

-Each split hand is played separately against the dealer.
+After splitting, play each hand one at a time against the dealer.

 ![Blackjack split hand in progress](screenshots/blackjack-split.webp)

 ### Split Result

-Split hands settle independently and the game shows the combined net result.
-Repeat Bet returns to the original base wager.
+Each split hand gets its own result, and the game shows what you won or lost overall. **Repeat Bet** goes back to your original bet.

 ![Blackjack split result](screenshots/blackjack-split-result.webp)

 ### Administrator Stat Reset

-User class 7 or higher can selectively reset a player's Blackjack statistics without changing upload credit or an active hand.
+Admins with user class 7 or higher can reset a player's Blackjack stats without touching their upload credit or an active game.

 ![Blackjack administrator stat reset](screenshots/blackjack-admin-reset.webp)